Lab Report │

 Can I just give my athlete orange slices and water between games?

 No, that's insufficient for optimal recovery.
 Orange slices provide ~10-15g carbs and zero protein.
-Your athlete needs 30-60g carbs + 15-20g protein for full glycogen and recovery.
+Your athlete needs 30-60g carbs plus 15-20g protein for full glycogen and recovery.
 Orange slices can supplement, but not replace, complete post-game nutrition.
 Add a protein source to meet requirements.

 What should I pack for an all-day tournament?